elunpum/vscode-git/notes.md

 if errors, then you can exit from the merge
 > git merge --abort  > come out from the merge error
 > git status > would show us the error merge has come out.

+# the detach head state
+when you go > git checkout HEX(rather than name you cearte detach head state

+# git stash
+If you try to change to another branches without commiting, git would block you until commint is done or stashing it
+> git stash  > save our change to
+> git statsh list ? see the stashing
+> git stash apply
+> get diff to comprare the difference between stash and file
+> git stash save "comment"